What is the function of the Compendium?

 1) Data sheets

-- A data sheet for each of the 1180 substances for which common names have been approved by ISO, completely (1125 names) or provisionally (55 names), up to April 2013.
+- A data sheet for each of the 1280 substances for which common names have been approved by ISO, completely (1122 names), approved but not published (140 names) or provisionally (18 names), up to June 2021.

 - Names that are marked as “approved” have also completed the approval process but have not yet been published in an ISO Standard, addendum or amendment.
-There are no names in this category at present.
+There are 140 names in this category.

 - Names that are marked as “provisionally approved” are waiting to be balloted for final approval prior to publication.
 It is extremely unusual for a name to be rejected after it has been provisionally approved, and so these names are widely used on product labels and in the literature.

-- A data sheet for each of 119 substances included in ISO 765-1976 Pesticides considered not to require common names; 3,6-dichloropicolinic acid has since been assigned the ISO common name clopyralid.
+- A data sheet for each of 241 substances included in ISO 765:2016 Pesticides considered not to require common names.

-Each data sheet includes the status of the common name, its IUPAC and CAS systematic names, its CAS Registry Number®, its molecular formula, its activity (using terms from the Classified lists of pesticides), notes on alternative names and simple esters and salts, its structural formula, and its InChI identifier (generated from structures drawn in the free version of ChemSketch from Advanced Chemistry Development, Inc. (ACD/Labs)).
+Each data sheet includes the status of the common name, its IUPAC and CAS systematic names, its CAS Registry Number®, its molecular formula, its activity (using terms from the Classified lists of pesticides), notes on alternative names and simple esters and salts, its structural formula (scaleable SVG images from ChemDoodle), and its InChI and InChIKey (generated from structures drawn in the free version of ChemSketch from Advanced Chemistry Development, Inc. (ACD/Labs)).

 CAS Registry Number® is a Registered Trademark of the American Chemical Society.